Who We Are

 SRCD has also issued a series of briefs and fact sheets, that are designed to be easily accessible overviews of research with important and timely policy implications.

 The first meeting of the Society for Research in Child Development was held in 1934 in Washington DC.
 Subsequent meetings were held in 1936, 1938, 1940, and 1946 before the now well-established routine of holding Biennial Meetings in odd-numbered years commencing in 1953 and continuing until the present.
 Historically, these meetings have been convened in the United States, with two meetings held in Canada.
-In 2025, SRCD will hold its first biennial meeting outside of North America, reflecting its increasing emphasis on global perspectives and internationalization of its membership.

 Although the goals of the Society have remained constant over the years since its inception, the landscape of developmental science has changed dramatically in recent decades, as has the size and diversity of SRCD’s membership, the attendance at our Biennial Meeting, and the scope and impact of the research published in our journals.
 As the field has grown, the landscape of developmental science has changed dramatically in recent decades, as has the size and scope of SRCD’s membership.